sr2c/ansible-terraform/roles/terraform_module/README.md

 Check out these related projects.

 - [sr2c.terraform](https://gitlab.com/sr2c/ansible-terraform) - The Ansible collection that this role is part of.
+- [sr2c.terraform.terraform_s3_backend](https://gitlab.com/sr2c/ansible-terraform/-/tree/dev/roles/terraform_s3_backend) - An ansible role to deploy the resources a Terraform backend to AWS using S3 and DynamoDB.
 - [terraform-null-ansible](https://github.com/cloudposse/terraform-null-ansible) - A CloudPosse Terraform module to run Ansible playbooks.